Kiki Passo Puts Her Tan Lines On Display In Daring Black Bikini: ‘Underboob Queen’

 Kiki Passo let it all hang out as she exposed some major skin in her latest Instagram upload on Saturday afternoon.
 She flashed her figure while reminding her fans in the caption that she considers herself the “underboob queen.”

-In the sexy photo, Kiki looked drop dead gorgeous in a black bikini.
+In the sexy photo, Kiki looked drop-dead gorgeous in a black bikini.
 The top was strapless and cut to expose much of her bare chest underneath, as well as tan lines that she got while wearing a different bathing suit.
 The top laced around her flat tummy and showcased her toned arms and massive cleavage.

 The bottom of the suit rested high on her curvy hips and clung tightly to her tiny waist.
 Her killer legs can also be seen in the shot.